 Due to the Coronavirus pandemic, the U.S. Department of Health and Human Services (HHS) made available emergency relief grant funds to health care providers through the CARES Act Provider Relief Fund (PRF).
 Additionally, the Minnesota Department of Health (MDH) made available multiple preparedness response grants.
-Total grant funds approved and received by the Hospital at April 30, 2022 and 2021 were \$629,802 and \$3,585,342, respectively.
+Total grant funds approved and received by the Hospital at April 30, 2023 and 2022 were \$-0- and \$629,802, respectively.
 The grant funds are subject to certain restrictions on eligible expenses or uses, reporting requirements, and will be subject to audit.
-At April 30, 2022 and 2021, the Hospital recognized \$1,259,063 and \$1,096,558, respectively, as nonoperating revenue in the statement of revenues, expenses and changes in net position, and -\$0- and \$2,488,784, respectively, as unearned revenue in the statement of net position.
-The remaining \$1,859,523 was repaid during the year ended April 30, 2022 and 2021.
+At April 30, 2023 and 2022, the Hospital recognized \$-0- and \$1,259,063, respectively, as nonoperating revenue in the statement of revenues, expenses and changes in net position.
+Additionally, \$1,859,523 was repaid during the year ended April 30, 2022.
+Management believes the amounts have been recorded appropriately as of April 30, 2023 and 2022.